 2. Personal Protection

 Sometimes people get a dog for personal protection.
 This type of dog is generally highly trained and can be very expensive if purchased pre-trained.
 However, the peace of mind this type of dog can provide a person or family may very well be worth the price.
 It’s also possible to rescue a dog and train it to become a personal protection dog.
-Either way, if your dog goal is to have a dog for personal protection, I encourage you to seek out a well-certified trainer in personal protection.
+Either way, if your goal with your pup is to have a dog for personal protection, I encourage you to seek out a well-certified trainer in personal protection.

 3. Responsibility For Kids